n44h/Bix/README.md

 ## What is Bix?

-Bix is a CLI tool to store and manage you accounts and passwords securely.
+Bix is a CLI tool to store and manage account login credentials securely.

-It encrypts the account credentials using AES-256 bit encryption.
+The account credentials are encrypted using AES-256 bit encryption.